 Rotary friction and inertia welding are a solid-state process joining two metal objects by applying rotational motion and forging pressure to the objects.
 High temperatures generated by friction, transform the point of contact into a plasticized state.
 This area is known as the weld interface.
-The pressure is used to forge a metallic bond between the atoms of the objects.
-The overall molecular integrity of the original objects remains intact due to the narrow heat affected zone of this technology.
+The pressure is applied to forge a metallic bond between the atoms of the objects.
+The overall molecular integrity of the original objects remains intact due to the narrow heat-affected zone of this technology.
 Friction welding provides a complete cross-sectional bond without using fluxes or filler metal.
 Spin welding and linear friction welding cycle time vary by metal type, shape, and weight.